-The Little Shoppe Around The Corner at Knox United Church, Manitowaning now open for the season.
-Store hours are Fridays and Saturdays from 10 am to 3 pm.
+The Little Shoppe Around The Corner at Knox United Church, Manitowaning is open on Fridays and Saturdays from 10 am to 3 pm.
 Gift items and clothing to fit all sizes.
 We Believe In Jesus.

 Knox United Church is open for private prayer and meditation on Fridays and Saturdays from 10 am to 3 pm until October 28.
 We Believe In Jesus.

 Farmers’ Market Café will take place every Friday from 9 am to 12 noon at Red Roof Pavilion on the Gore Bay waterfront.
-Join us for a sweet treat and a beverage.
-May 19 to October 7.
+Join us for a sweet treat and a beverage until October 7.
 See you there.
 All Saints Anglican Church.

 Royal Canadian Legion Branch #177 Little Current hours: Closed Sundays and Mondays.
 Open Tuesday through Saturday, 4 pm to closing.

 Legion Fundraiser, 8-ball Pool Tournament, Little Current Legion, Saturday, September 30.
 Registration: 12 pm to 12:45 pm, first break at 1 pm.
 Entry fee $15, rules based on Legion and V.N.E.A Regs.
 Co-ordinator: Norris Valiqiette 705-368-1717.